-Examples with 8 execution vCores included in the Standard license for an installation with recommended resource requirements:
+Examples with 16 execution vCores for an installation with recommended resource requirements:

 - · Scenario 1: - 8 executors.
-Each executor running on 1 vCore and 2+ GB of Memory. (total of 44 GB RAM can be shared amongst executors) - · Scenario 2: - 2 executors.
-Each executor running with 4 vCores and 2+ GB of Memory. (total of 44 GB RAM can be shared amongst executors) - · Scenario 3: - 1 executor.
-Running with 8 vCores and 2+ GB of Memory. (total of 44 GB RAM can be shared amongst executors)
+Each executor running with 2 vCore and 2 GB or more Memory. (total of 44 GB RAM can be shared amongst executors) - · Scenario 2: - 4 executors.
+Each executor running with 4 vCores and 2 GB or more Memory. (total of 44 GB RAM can be shared amongst executors)

+· Scenario 3:

+2 executors.
+Each executor running with 8 vCores and 2 GB or more Memory. (total of 44 GB RAM can be shared amongst executors)